-Meet Yazz – the soulful singer-songwriter recognised for her iconic No1 hit, The Only Way Is Up, which took the charts by a storm and launched her international career.
+Meet Yazz – the soulful singer-songwriter recognised for her iconic songs including the No1 hit, The Only Way Is Up, which took the charts by a storm and launched her international career.
 Yazz’ honest lyrics and soaring melodies have won our hearts along her 30-year singing career and have afforded the Artist various Awards including an MTV Voice/Video, The Voice, Brit Nominee, Smash Hits and NCM’s Album of the Year.
 Behind the stunning voice is an even more stunning heart, a story of a woman piecing together her love of people, her questions of humanity and her journey to faith, through her music.

 Born and raised in London surrounded by the rhythm and diversifying culture of the 70s, Yazz had recognised by the time she was in her teens that her passion and her future lay in music, people and sharing messages.

 “With my mixed-ethnic culture and low-income family background, I think I was already full of concern and a desire to change life’s difficult issues at nine or ten years old.
 My Father was Jamaican, and my Mother English and all around was color, sound, scents, and music.
 But what overshadowed was intense racial tension, contentious discrimination and the beginnings of identity issues all of which began producing a mix of questions and messages within me.
 The thing is, with poverty and other such difficulties early on, you can find it’s advantages as well as it’s disadvantages; you get to meet ‘real’ life head-on, eliminate growing up in a bubble and experience the importance of community, friendship and the value of a need for the common good and build dreams!
 Music was the vehicle that said, I’m gonna make it somehow and write about all that stuff.”

 Throughout Yazz’s work, there has been a consistent desire for the genuine; her deeply honest tracks vividly reflected a young woman’s singer-songwriter journey.